srobo/team-emails/SR2020/2020-04-09-competition-date-update.md

 ## Working on your robot

 We hope you're still working on your robots as much as possible.
-The IDEs will remain open and staffed for the foreseeable future should you need help from us blueshirts.
+The [IDE](https://studentrobotics.org/ide/) and [forum](https://studentrobotics.org/forum/) will remain open and staffed for the foreseeable future should you need help from us blueshirts.

 If you have any further questions, please don't hesitate to [get in touch](teams@studentrobotics.org)!